 It is often said that infrastructure development can be considered the wheels if not the engine of economic growth.
 But infrastructure development must accentuate the benefits of growth, which makes the development process more inclusive.
 Empirical evidence have suggested that there is a positive relationship between infrastructure development index and per capita net domestic product to reduce the level of poverty and unemployment.
 In the case of Tibet, though the Chinese government has poured millions of Yuan for infrastructure development in Tibet but it has neither uplifted Tibetans from poverty nor has been able to increase per capita income of Tibetans which is lower than the national average.
 The growth that Tibet has attained in terms of GDP has been reduced to a mere figure with no actual improvement in the lives of millions of Tibetans.
-Professor Jin Wei, an expert at the Central Party School in Beijing, said that both the growth of GDP in Tibet.
+Professor Jin Wei, an expert at the Central Party School in Beijing, said that both the growth of investment in fixed assets and the growth of investment exceed the growth of GDP in Tibet.
 In the period 2012-2013, the amount of investment in